About Us

 “[Sea Grant] found fertile soil in Rhode Island where we believed we were already doing much of what Spilhaus was proposing,” said Knauss in the 2000 issue of Maritimes, reflecting on his beginnings of GSO.
 “The Sea Grant Act was passed in 1966.
 URI received one of the first grants in 1968 and became one of the first four Sea Grant Colleges in 1972.”

-Since its establishment over 50 years ago, Sea Grant now has 34 programs based at universities and institutions in every coastal and Great Lakes state, Puerto Rico, and Guam working with communities to provide scientific research, education and training, and technical assistance utilizing the academic power of the nation’s universities with public and private sector partners to steer the nation toward the productive and sustainable use of coastal, marine, and Great Lakes resources.
+Sea Grant now has 34 programs based at universities and institutions in every coastal and Great Lakes state, Puerto Rico, and Guam working with communities to provide scientific research, education and training, and technical assistance on coastal and ocean issues.

 What We Do